Daihatsu Copen

-First generation (L880; 2002)
+First generation (L880; 2002 / L881; 2007)

 The Copen was originally designed with a 660 cc turbocharged engine in order to meet Japanese kei car regulations.
 However, since this engine did not meet environmental emissions standards in several other countries, the Copen was fitted with a more powerful but cleaner 1.3-litre, naturally aspirated engine in these markets since October 2007.
 Styling was inspired by the Nissan Figaro and Audi TT Roadster.

 The leading characteristic of this model was the active top, a motorized hide-away hard roof.
-However, between 2002 and 2007 there existed a variation with a detachable top.
+However, On 19 June 2002, there existed a variation with a detachable top.
 This version was about 30 kg lighter than the regular model.
+The detachable top variant was dropped in mid-2007.

 The Copen was never built with left-hand-drive for the first four model years (2002-2005).
 The right-hand-drive Copen with the smaller 660cc engine was officially sold in Germany and some European countries from 2003 to 2005.
 After lackluster sales in Germany for the right-hand-drive Copen, Daihatsu introduced a left-hand-drive version with a bigger, 1.3-litre engine for export markets.
 Given the L881 model code, this was first announced at 2005 IAA Frankfurt along with the new ZZ trim level.
 The sales increased to 802 units for model year 2006.
 A right-hand drive version of the 1.3-litre model was added in 2007 but was never sold in Japan.
 The sales number declined greatly from 2007 until the Copen was withdrawn from German market in the summer of 2011.
 Daihatsu introduced 60 "Farewell Edition" (Abschiedsmodell) Copens in Germany.

 The Copen has been featured on the UK show Top Gear where James May attempted to find the best convertible car.
 The contestants were the Mercedes-Benz CLK, Audi A4, Citroën C3 Pluriel, Volkswagen New Beetle, and the Copen.
 May loved the Copen, but he had one small problem: it felt "toy-ish".

+To celebrate Daihatsu's 100th anniversary, Daihatsu introduced the Copen Ultimate Edition II Memorial in September 2007.
+Differences from the regular model includes: The tail lamps were redesigned with clear housing, a black-colored front grille, BBS 15-inch aluminum wheels, and Recaro seats, and number plate.
+Production continued again in early 2008 to early 2010 under the name Ultimate Edition II.

 On 13 January 2011, Daihatsu announced that it would withdraw the Copen from the European market in 2011 due to the increasing strength of the Japanese Yen and sharp decline in sales from 2006 to 2011.
-Daihatsu announced on 2 April 2012 that the production for the Copen would cease in August 2012 with the final "10th Anniversary Edition" model.
+Daihatsu announced on 2 April 2012 that the production for the Copen would cease in August 2012 with the final "10th Anniversary Edition" model, after over 56,000 examples of the first generation Copen had been built.
 The 500 "10th Anniversary Edition" models were luxuriously appointed with leather upholstery and commemorative 10th Anniversary plate in the door openings.